Setting up a New Group on the Hub

 Click 'Save' when done.

-Note you can only have one new Hub Group pending at a time.
+Note: You can only have one new Hub Group pending/saved for later at a time.
 If you try to start a new one when you already have one which hasn’t been created, you will just be editing the existing form!

 Once you have filled in the form, your new XR Group will have exactly the same kind of facilities as any other Hub Group, i.e.: channels on Mattermost, security groups and forums on UK Forums.
 Optionally a separate file storage area can be created on the UK Cloud.